Everything about Virtual Private Network (VPN)

 A private network is a network that uses private IP address space following the standards set by RFC 1918 for Internet Protocol Version 4 (IPv4), and RFC 4193 for Internet Protocol Version 6 (IPv6).

-These addresses are commonly used in offices, home and other private areas.
+These addresses are commonly used in offices, home, and other private areas.

 Public and Private IP addresses

 There are public and private IP addresses.
-Let’s see the difference in the two type of the IP addresses.
+Let’s see the difference between the two type of the IP addresses.
 A public IP address is the one that can be accessed over the Internet.
 A public IP address is the globally unique IP address assigned to a computing device.
 On the other hand, private IP addresses are the IP addresses used to assign computers within your private space such as your home or your office.
 Here, your router gets the public IP address and the router assigns each individual devices private IP addresses.
 The DHCP protocol is used to achieve this.
-The public IP address will change from time to time and various IP addresses are assigned as public IP address each time the device connects to the Internet.
+The public IP address will change from time to time and various IP addresses are assigned as the public IP address each time the device connects to the Internet.

 Internet Assigned Numbers Authority (IANA) is the organization responsible for registering IP address ranges to organizations and Internet Service Providers (ISPs).